mr-v/mr-v.github.io/_posts/2015-10-06-xcode-7-swift-2-unit-testing-setup.md

 ## Speeding Up Tests

 When running tests inside of "host application", it's a good practice to stop usual app initialization.
 We're unit testing here, no need to run the full app with authentication, networking and building up views.
-One way of fixing this is putting early returns inside of app delegate.
+One way of fixing this is to put early returns in the app delegate.
 Thought that there must be a better way do this.
 Searching lead me to Jon Reid's ["How to Easily Switch Your App Delegate for Testing"](http://qualitycoding.org/app-delegate-for-tests/) blog post.
 In there he recommends to switch out app delegate in `main` function.
 Instead of default delegate, use one provided by the test target. `TestingAppDelegate` is just a stub that does nothing.
 This way replacement is done at the earliest possible moment, no additional checks or hacks required.

 But that's Objective-C, how to do this in Swift?
 In the comments Paul Booth shared his solution: